UI GreenMetric World University Ranking Background of the ranking

 Future development of and improvements to the Ranking

-We are currently working on the first stage of the Ranking.
-In the first stage, we are using a set of criteria and methodology that has been carefully thought out to be simple and easy enough to fill in without an inordinate amount of effort, but at the same time, provide information on key indicators.
+We are using a set of criteria and methodology that has been carefully thought out to be simple and easy enough to fill in without an inordinate amount of effort, but at the same time, provide information on key indicators.
 We are aware that critical examination of the data collection instrument will yield insights that can help improve it.
 Therefore we have already given the questionnaire to an independent review board and will welcome comments from participants that can be used to improve and refine it in subsequent versions.

 Creating the ranking